J. R. Smith: Family

 Smith is the son of Ida and Earl Smith, and has three brothers and two sisters.
 His younger brother Chris briefly played alongside him on the Knicks in 2013–14.
 His younger brother Dimitrius played football at Monmouth University.

 In August 2016, Smith married Jewel Harris; the couple have three daughters together.
 Smith has one daughter from a previous relationship.
 Their second daughter together was born in January 2017, weighing one pound at birth.
 Former teammates Carmelo Anthony and Chris Paul are the godfathers of his first two daughters.
+On September 27, 2024, he welcomed a son with actress Candice Patton.

 Controversies

 On June 9, 2007, Smith and two passengers were injured in a car accident on Stagecoach Road in Millstone Township, New Jersey, when the SUV he was driving collided with another car.
 Smith and a passenger, Andre Bell, were ejected from the vehicle at around 5:30 p.m.
 Smith's vehicle went through a stop sign and collided with the other car.
 Smith was taken to Jersey Shore University Hospital.
 Bell suffered serious head injuries before being pronounced dead on the night of June 11.
 Neither Smith nor the second passenger suffered life-threatening injuries.
 Smith and Bell were not wearing seatbelts at the time.
 In October 2008, a grand jury in Monmouth County, New Jersey, declined to indict Smith on a vehicular manslaughter charge stemming from the accident.

 On June 30, 2009, Smith pleaded guilty to a lesser charge of reckless driving in relation to the June 2007 accident.
 Smith was initially sentenced to 90 days in a Monmouth County (N.J.) jail, but 60 of those days were suspended, on the condition that he complete 500 hours of community service.
 On July 31, 2009, The Denver Post reported that Smith was released from jail after serving 24 days of his sentence.

-On August 5, 2009, Smith closed his Twitter account because he was accused of writing in a way that reflected the Bloods gang, specifically replacing his c's with k's.
+On August 5, 2009, Smith suspended his Twitter account after he was accused of writing in a way that reflected the Bloods gang, specifically replacing his c's with k's.

 On August 28, 2009, Smith was suspended seven games for the 2009–10 NBA season in response to his guilty plea to a reckless driving charge related to the fatal 2007 accident.
 The NBA also cited his poor driving record as grounds for the suspension.
 Smith's driving record included five suspensions in eight months, but was "in good standing" at the time of the crash in New Jersey.
 He was required to pay restoration fees and fines.
 Smith totaled 27 points against his record from April 2005 to January 2006, including eight violations on seven different days.
 Five citations were for speeding.
 Since the accident, he has received two more speeding tickets and three license suspensions in New Jersey.